nilx/cclambda/README.txt

 # COMPILATION

-Use the makefile.

-  make
-  make clean
+Use the makefile, with `make`.
+You can embed libpng and libtcc in cclambda by a static build with `make STATIC=1`.

 # SYNTAX